samhourimustafa-maker/Cybersecurity-Learning-Journey/README.md

 # Cybersecurity-Learning-Journey
 Documenting my journey into IT and cybersecurity through CompTIA A+, networking, Linux, TryHackMe labs, and hands-on practice.

-My name is Mustafa.
+My name is Mustafa Alsamhouri.
 I am learning IT and cybersecurity step by step.

 ## Current Topics
 - CompTIA A+